This article will tackle all of the advanced settings available in the most current version of Datasync.

 This is used to specify the escape character.
 The default setting will be to leave this field blank.
 If your data uses an escape character, this will typically be "\\", a single backslash.

-The default timezone will be UTC, but you can change this setting to match your timezone according to the formats listed here: http://joda-time.sourceforge.net/timezones.html.
-This setting will only have an effect on date/time columns if the timestamp does not specify a timezone.
+The default timezone will be UTC, but you can change this setting to specify the timezone according to the formats listed here: http://joda-time.sourceforge.net/timezones.html.
+This setting will only have an effect on Date & Time (with timezone) columns.